 Belief 4: ‘There are lots of candidates that are more qualified than I am.
 If I start negotiating, the company will just go for one of the other applicants.’

-It doesn’t matter that other candidates are more qualified on paper – the fact that you’ve been made an offer shows that the company would prefer to hire you over them.
+It doesn’t matter that other candidates are more qualified on paper.
+The fact that you’ve been made an offer shows that the company would prefer to hire you over them.
 This means that you have some leverage to at least try negotiating a higher rate.

-Whether your negotiation will be successful depends on a lot of factors such as budget, company policy, industry, and the experience of the hiring manager.
+Whether your negotiation will be successful depends on a lot of factors including budget, company policy, industry, and the experience of the hiring manager.
 And of course, you might discover that the company doesn’t have the flexibility you thought.
 But the company will rarely go for another candidate just because you tried to negotiate salary with them.

 If you are scared about losing your offer, you can always pre-empt your negotiation with a careful question like: ‘Given what I can offer to [company name], would it be appropriate to discuss compensation?’